azdavis/millet/docs/keywords.md

 ## `end`

-Marks the end of various constructs, like:
+Mark the end of various constructs, like:

 - `let ... in ... end`
 - `local ... in ... end`